moskalyk/ShortestLocationPickup/README.md

-# Shortest Location Pickup
+# Shortest Location Detour Pickup
-Problem: Calculate the detour distance between two different rides.
+**Problem**: Calculate the detour distance between two different rides.
 Given four latitude / longitude pairs, where driver one is traveling from point A to point B and driver two is traveling from point C to point D, write a function (in your language of choice) to calculate the shorter of the detour distances the drivers would need to take to pick-up and drop-off the other driver.

 ####Base Graph
 ![alt tag](./img/base.png)